George Kitching

 Major-General George Kitching (9 September 1910 − 15 June 1999) CBE, DSO, CD was a senior Canadian Army officer who saw active service in World War II.

-Early life and military career
+Life and military career

+Early life

 George Kitching was born on 9 September 1910 in Guangzhou (Canton), China.
 He died on 15 June 1999 in Victoria, British Columbia, Canada.
 He was the guest of Prince Bernhard of Lippe-Biesterfeld a couple of days before when he fell ill.
 He never recovered.

 Kitching received his military training at the Royal Military College, Sandhurst in the United Kingdom, joining the Gloucestershire Regiment.
 The British Army gave him several postings in Asia, including Singapore, Malaya and India.
 In 1938 he resigned his commission in order to join the Canadian Army.